U.S. Stocks Climb on Upbeat Earnings

 Investors will get a look at earnings results from Chipotle Mexican Grill and Visa, among other firms, after the market closes.

-Financial markets have gotten a boost in recent weeks both from signs that central banks are readying interest-rate cuts, as well as cooling trade tensions, said Thushka Maharaj, global strategist at J.P.
+Financial markets have gotten a boost in recent weeks both from signs that central banks are readying interest-rate cuts and that trade tensions are cooling, said Thushka Maharaj, global strategist at J.P.
 Morgan Asset Management.

 Analysts widely expect the Fed to lower its federal-funds rate next week, and evidence of more stimulus from the European Central Bank when it meets Thursday.